tvdboom/ATOM/docs_sources/user_guide/nlp.md

 class.
 It can be accessed from atom through the [vectorize](../../API/ATOM/atomclassifier/#vectorize) method.

+!!! info
+    All strategies can utilize GPU speed-up.
+Click [here](../gpu) for further information about GPU implementation.

 <br style="display: block; margin-top: 2em; content: ' '">

 **Bag of Words**<br>